atenearesearchgroup/QCBalgorithm/README.md

 .or(__.out("orders").out("contains").has("idProduct", "product 10"),
 __.out("orders").out("contains").has("idProduct", "product 20")).dedup().toList();
 ```
 * Q5.
-PreferenceCustomer: get the customers that have ordered a specific product that is known for being popular, more than 3 times.
+PrefCustomer: get the customers that have ordered a specific product that is known for being popular, more than 3 times.
 With this query we can create offers to the customers according to the products that they buy often.

 Gremlin query can be viewed following: